KITAYAMA is a handcrafted designer leather goods brand founded by Mao and Juno in October 2014 in Beijing.

 The inspiration of the Wilderness collection is drawn from a photography series named 'Not Long Now' by James Perolls.
 These photographs describe picturesque scenes of fields, clear skies, dark clouds, grasslands, snowfields and lakes, contrasted by models dressed in dramatic clothing and statement pieces in white and colours, differentiating themselves against the natural landscape.

 KITAYAMA designers extracted the 'Dew Pearl' as one of the characteristics of the theme 'Wilderness' throughout the collection and is a component that is featured in the handle of each bag.
 With the use of acrylic spheres to represent a dewdrop, designed to be both decorative and functional handle, this handle can be removed or replaced, allowing customers to switch between fun and simplicity.

 The shape and structure of each bag refer to fruits, foods, and floral shapes that we encounter in everyday life.
-Such as pumpkin-shaped 'Pumpkin Bag', olive shaped 'Olive Bag', and pudding-shaped 'Pudding Bucket Bag'.
+Such as pumpkin-shaped 'Pumpkin Bag', olive-shaped 'Olive Bag', and pudding-shaped 'Pudding Bucket Bag'.
 Different colours of acrylic pearl and leather cords can be replaced to create a different look.
-In terms of colour scheme, in order to create the tranquility and softness of the wilderness, KITAYAMA specially customised the brown series (Sudan brown) as the main colour of this series, which has not appeared in previous collections.
+In terms of colour scheme, in order to create the tranquillity and softness of the wilderness, KITAYAMA specially customised the brown series (Sudan brown) as the main colour of this series, which has not appeared in previous collections.